AaronWatters/H5Gizmos/doc/Tutorials/hello1.md

 # Tutorial `hello1.py`

-The `hello1.py` script displays the current time and updates the display every second.
+The `hello1.py` script displays the current time and updates the display every second for one minute.
 It demonstrates starting an H5Gizmo interface with two components and updating displayed text.

 ## The code